paulrouget/servo-embedding-api/README.md

 To understand how that fit in the BrowserHTML story, see the JS_API.md document.

+The API is split in two: `/compositor/` and `/browser/`.
+One code lives in the Compositor thread, the other in the Constellation thread.

 # overview

 Multiple `Compositor` have multiple `Viewport`.